backstage/backstage/.changeset/ten-pears-unite.md

 '@backstage/backend-openapi-utils': minor
 ---

-Adds support for auto generated static server types.
+Adds a new `createValidatedOpenApiRouterFromGeneratedEndpointMap` function that uses the new static server generation in `backstage-cli package schema openapi generate --server` to create a typed express router.